To sponsor Cara Hehn to run the Boston Marathon for Ahadi Family, click on Donate .

 The six-member Ahadi Family Kenya Board of Directors makes admission decisions following the scrutiny of the social worker and the Department of Children's Services and consideration of our facilities.
 The boy and relatives must agree to have him come to live at Ahadi Family Kenya and be helped in the name of Jesus Christ.
 The local law courts then make us their legal guardians.

-Whenever possible, we keep at least one relative involved in the boys’ lives, and during school holidays, we connect them with a designated relative who often is only able to keep them for short periods of time.
-We monitor their visits with these relatives, and many times their situations change, or we find out about a distant relative interested in connecting with them, and they can be permanently reunited with this family member, after being released from our guardianship by the court.
+Whenever possible, we keep at least one relative involved in the boys’ lives, and during school holidays, we connect them with a designated relative who often is only able to keep them for short periods of time and we provide food for them during their stay there.
+(If no trusted relative is available, an Ahadi Family board member takes them home during school breaks.)
+We monitor visits with their relatives, and many times their situations change, or we find out about a distant relative interested in connecting with them, and they can be permanently reunited with this family member, after being released from our guardianship by the court.

 If the relative is not able to pay for their education, we continue paying those expenses, usually in schools that are close enough for the relative to monitor them.